thinkpace/smartdisplay/version2/README.md

 # How it's working?

-There is a Python script called sd_cp.py which is providing an endpoint to download pictures.
+There is a python script called sd_cp.py which is providing an endpoint to download pictures.
 An HTML file is using this endpoint to download and show a picture on a frequently basis.

 # Security